-The comparison is consist of two parts: global property and local property.
+The comparison consist of two parts: the global property and the local property.

-For the global property, we plot numerical results from Eq.(2) and analytical result from Eq.\eqref{eq:pb} in Fig.S1 .
-It is clear two results fit quite well.
-However, if we only keep the form from perturbation theory and treat coefficients $A$ and $B$ as fitting parameters, then the relative error can be controlled below 1\%.
+For the global property, we plot numerical results from Eq.M3 and the analytical result from Eq.\eqref{eq:pb} in Fig.S2.
+It is clear that the two results fit quite well in the whole range $ 0< \theta < \phi, 0 < \phi< \pi/2 $.

+On the other hand, if we only keep the form of the perturbation theory and treat coefficients $A$ and $B$ as fitting parameters, then the relative error can be controlled below 1\%.
 Figure S2 shows the form work very well even for $t_\text{so}$ is not small, i.e. $t_\text{so}/t=1$.